zhengjunyao-work/arc24/docs/modeling/README.md

 Many modeling techniques make specific assumptions about the data—for example, that all attributes have uniform distributions, no missing values allowed, class attribute must be symbolic, etc. Record any such assumptions made. --->

+I don't want to implement a DSL, so my plan is going to be:

+1. Few experiments with Few-Shot LLM.
+A quick iteration where I try with different models and problem encodings.
+2. Fine-tune an LLM to create a good representation of the grids by many tasks such as question answering.
+It will also learn how to do transformations on the data.
+3. If the second step does not work as expected, I could try to generate python code.

 ## Generate experimentation design